inet-framework/inet-showcases/visualizer/routingtable/doc/index.rst

 The visualizer's parameters can be changed in the runtime environment, and the changes take effect immediately.
-Just select the ``RoutingTableVisualizer`` module, and the parameters are listed in the inspector panel:
+Just select the :ned:`RoutingTableVisualizer` module, and the parameters are listed in the inspector panel:

 .. figure:: parameters.png